Did you know that BookBub is currently Amazon’s #1 competition?

 One of the unique features of the BookBub platform is being able to set up your own author profile, which is similar to Amazon Author Central, but with. more engagement tools.

-This is a great feature that enables authors to showcase their books, follow favorite authors, and post reviews for books.
-One more powerful benefit is, you can link your Bookbub profile directly to your platform and website.
-This is great for search engine optimizatioin as you drive traffic to your website via your Bookbub link.
+This is a great feature that enables authors to showcase their books, follow favorite authors, and post book reviews for books.
+One more powerful benefit is, you can link your Bookbub profile directly to your author platform and website.
+This is great for search engine optimization as you drive traffic to your website via your Bookbub link.

 Let’s take a look at how to set this up:

 Here’s how to set up your author profile on BookBub:

 To begin the set-up process for creating your author profile, go here:

 You will be asked to link to one of your books.
 Note that, you will need a published book to set up your author profile.
 Click the “Get Started” link in the section labeled “Create an Account & Claim Your Profile.”